Nisar-99/Lightning-Studio/documentation/features.md

 ---

 #### 💾 Backup & Download
-Download:
-- Individual files
+Download all Salesforce metadata in one place:
-- Full components
+- Export complete metadata or selected components
-- Folders or complete ZIP archives
+- Download as package ZIP files

-Keep your projects portable and safe.
+Ideal for backups, versioning, and portability.

 ---

-#### 🧹 Cleanup Tools
-Easily delete:
+#### 🚀 Deployment
+Deploy metadata directly using package ZIP files
-- Unused components
+- Deploy selected components or complete metadata packages
-- Individual files

-Helps maintain a clean and optimized codebase.

 ---

+#### 🔁 JSON → Apex Converter
+Automatically convert JSON into Apex wrapper class:
+- Strongly typed Apex models
+- Ready for API integrations

+---

 # 📝 Editor Experience
----

 #### ⚡ Quick Deployment
 Instantly save and deploy your code with a single shortcut:
 `CTRL + S` (Windows) or `⌘ + S` (Mac)